theun1c/web-basics-rs/README.md

     // (you just need to find out how long it takes a person to read 1 page on average)
     // component for text field
     ```
+- Outputting information to a card (refers to the string parser)

 ## 🐳 Deploy